CherryWaffle/Python-Codes/README.md

 # Python Codes

-### A repository that has basic Python codes that you can use to learn/experiment with !
+### A repository that has basic Python codes/programmes that you can use to learn/experiment with !